zicat/tributary/doc/user_guide.md

 sink.group_1.functionIdentity=print
 ```

-Note that server.port and source.s1.netty.port is not be used and same, channel.c1.partitions must exist and allow
+Note that server.port and source.s1.netty.port is not conflicting and used, channel.c1.partitions must exist and allow
 reading and writing.

-Given the application.properties, we can start the tributary service as follows:
+Given the application.properties, start the tributary service as follows:

 ```shell
 $ bash bin/tributary.sh start